Fritz Szepan: Career at FC Schalke 04

-After Kuzorra and Szepan had established themselves in Schalke's first team, it developed into one of the best German club teams.
+After Kuzorra and Szepan had established themselves in Schalke's first team, it developed into a German club team.
 In 1934, Schalke won the German championship for the first time, beating 1.
-FC Nürnberg 2-1 in the final, in which Szepan equalized in the 88th minute and Kuzorra scored the winning goal.
-Thanks to the perfectly celebrated "gyro", the art of the centimetre-precise, fast flat pass, free running and dribbling, the team in the royal blue jersey rushed from success to success in the following years.
+FC Nürnberg 2-1 in the final, in which Szepan equalized in the 88th minute, and Kuzorra scored the winning goal.

-The fathers of success and central figures in the game system were Kuzorra and Szepan.
-This compensated for his lack of liveliness and speed with game intelligence, overview, technique and outstanding positional play.
-As a playmaker, Szepan was the thinker and leader of the team, Kuzorra was an iron-hard full-blooded striker and executor.
-Because of his extraordinary understanding of the game and his leadership on the pitch, Szepan was subsequently ennobled as a "pre-war cymbal builder".
-Nominally as a striker on the field, he usually let himself fall and directed the game from deep.
-Constructive play structure, under the direction of Szepan, was the key to the success of Schalke Kreisel.
+The central figures in the game system were Kuzorra and Szepan.
+Szepan compensated for a lack of liveliness and speed with game intelligence, overview, technique and positional play.
+As a playmaker, Szepan was considered the thinker and leader of the team, while Kuzorra was a striker and executor.
+Because of his understanding of the game and his leadership on the pitch, Szepan was subsequently described as a "pre-war cymbal builder".
+Nominally a striker, he usually let himself fall back and directed the game from deep.
+Constructive play structure, under the direction of Szepan, was described as the key to the success of Schalke Kreisel.

 In 1935 the championship title was defended with a 6:4 win over VfB Stuttgart.
 Two years later, the “Knappen” won the first double in German football history with a championship and DFB-Pokal.
 By 1942, Schalke had been in the championship final four more times, winning in 1939, 1940 and 1942.
 Schalke 04 dominated German football during this period and laid the foundation for the “Schalke legend”.
 The 1942 championship was to be the last championship for Schalke 04 in World War II and at the same time the last title for 16 years.

 After the end of the war, “blonde Fritz” helped rebuild FC Schalke before ending his career in 1949 due to knee problems and back pain.
 On 12 November 1950, Szepan and his brother-in-law Kuzorra officially bid farewell in a game against Clube Atlético Mineiro in Schalke's Glückauf-Kampfbahn.